 The Internal Market - Digital and Social Challenges is given as an elective course within the framework of the exchange programmes at the Department of Law, Stockholm University.
 Swedish law students admitted by the department are also given access to the course.

 The course considers the legal rules and principles that govern the EU's internal market taking as a starting point the provisions in the Treaty on the Functioning of the European Union regarding free movement of goods, people, workers, services and establishments.
-Particular focus is on the increasingly prominent social dimension of the internal market.
-The importance of EU citizenship for access to social rights as well as the development of a multi-faceted anti-discrimination policy comprises a central theme of the course.
-In addition to primary law, EU harmonisation legislation in the area is studied as well as other "softer" forms of cooperation, such as the social dialogue.
+Particular focus is on the increasingly prominent digital and social dimensions of the internal market.
+The importance of EU citizenship for access to social rights as well as the development of a multi-faceted anti-discrimination policy comprises a central theme in the course.
+In addition to primary law, EU harmonisation legislation in the area is studied, as well as other "softer" forms of cooperation, such as the social dialogue.
 As for the digital dimension, legal challenges are being presented and critically discussed.

 The course encourages critical reflection about the advantages and disadvantages of different national and supranational solutions, as well as their economic and social implications.
 During the course, students are required to author and defend an essay that identifies relevant research questions.